 To allow traceability of sellers of pets, it is an offence to advertise the sale of a dog or cat unless the microchip identification number of the animal is included in the advertisement or notice.
-A registered domestic animal business may use its Council business registration number as an alternative.

 All dogs and cats that are being advertised for sale (including being given away through a business) need to be permanently identified and that microchip number must appear in the advertisement.